QUEENSLAND RUGBY FOUNDATION

 Coaching courses for women, participation drives in regional and rural Queensland and building more competitions for women around the state are all areas of focus.

 - 4 -

-The Queensland Rugby Indigenous Program was established in 2010 to use the love of rugby to provide mentoring and educational support for Indigenous children in remote Queensland communities.
+The Queensland Reds Indigenous Program was established in 2010 to use the love of rugby to provide mentoring and educational support for Indigenous children in remote Queensland communities.

 Since then the program has helped hundreds of Indigenous children graduate from school at a much higher rate than the state average.

 The Queensland Rugby Foundation was initially established to support this program and has been instrumental in its success.

 Ballymore is the heart and soul of Queensland Rugby, the only land asset owned by the code in Australia.

 The Queensland Rugby Union’s vision for the facility includes a National Training Centre, providing a winter home for the Wallabies and our Olympic Sevens teams.
 The facility will also be a home for the Queensland Reds and our junior high-performance programs.